commercelayer/commercelayer-docs-resources/stock_line_items/object.md

 ---
-description: A comprehensive list of the stock line item resource's attributes and relationships.
+description: A comprehensive list of the stock line item resource's attributes and relationships
 ---

 # The stock line item object